livepeer/lpms/README.md

 To create a new LPMS server:
 ```
-//Specify ports you want the server to run on, and which port SRS is running on (should be specified)
+// Specify ports you want the server to run on, and the working directory for
-//in srs.conf
+// temporary files.
+See `core/lpms.go` for a full list of LPMSOpts
+opts := lpms.LPMSOpts {
+    RtmpAddr: "127.0.0.1:1935",
+    HttpAddr: "127.0.0.1:7935",
+    WorkDir:  "/tmp"
+}
-lpms := lpms.New("1936", "8000", "2436", "7936")
+lpms := lpms.New(&opts)
 ```

 To handle RTMP publish: